Clubs & activities

 • Clubs may not be used to promote hate, bullying or harassment, illegal activity, or the personal gain of club executives

-• Clubs engaging in advocacy or with external organizations must make clear they are a Student Club and do not speak on behalf of YukonU
+• Clubs engaging in advocacy or with external organizations must first be pre-approved by the Student Engagement Coordinator and ensure they do not speak on behalf of YukonU

 Transparency and accountability

-• Clubs agree to inform the Student Engagement Coordinator of any partnerships with organizations within or outside of YukonU
+• Clubs agree to get prior permission from the Student Engagement Coordinator for any proposed partnerships with organizations within or outside of YukonU

-• Given at least 5 business days’ notice, clubs agree to allow the Student Engagement Coordinator to review or audit the Club’s operations
+• Clubs agree to allow the Student Engagement Coordinator to review or audit the Club’s operations at any time

 The Student Engagement Coordinator retains the right to deny or remove official status from a club at their discretion.